bbarg/sheets/LanguageReferenceManual.md

 #### Integer Types

-These are simply signed integral numbers (fixed precision) whose literals are sequences of digits.
+These are simply signed (two's complement) integral numbers (fixed precision) whose literals are sequences of digits.
 The difference between these types is their size in bytes, which correspondingly limits the range of numbers they can represent.

 * `int`